History of Moldova: Moldavian Democratic Republic (1917–1918)

-Part of Greater Romania
+Union with Romania and the Interwar Period (1918–1940)

 After 1918 Bessarabia was under Romanian jurisdiction for the next 22 years.
 This fact was recognized in the 1920 Treaty of Paris which, however, has never come into force since it was not ratified by Japan.
 The newly communist Russia did not recognize the Romanian rule over Bessarabia.
 The Bessarabian Soviet Socialist Republic was proclaimed on May 5, 1919, in Odessa as a "Provisional Workers' and Peasants' Government in exile" and established on May 11, 1919, in Tiraspol as an autonomous part of Russian SFSR.
 Furthermore, Russia and later, the Soviet Union, considered the region to be Soviet territory under foreign occupation and conducted numerous diplomatic attempts to reclaim it.
 No diplomatic relations existed between the two states until 1934.
 During that time, both countries subscribed to the principle of non-violent resolution of territorial disputes in the Kellogg-Briand Treaty of 1928 and the Treaty of London of July 1933.
 Meanwhile, the neighboring region of Transnistria, part of the Ukrainian SSR at the time, was formed into the Moldavian ASSR after the failure of the Tatarbunary Uprising in 1924.

 The land reform, implemented by Sfatul Țării in 1918–1919, resulted in a rise of a middle class, as 87% of the region's population lived in rural areas.
 The reform was however marred by the small size of the awarded plots, as well as by preferential allotment of land to politicians and administrative personnel who had supported the political goals of the Romanian government.
 Generally, urban development and industry were insignificant, and the region remained primarily an agrarian rural region throughout the interwar period.
 Certain improvements were achieved in the area of education, the literacy rate rising from 15.6% in 1897 to 37% by 1930; however, Bessarabia continued to lag behind the rest of the country, the national literacy rate being 60%.
 During the inter-war period, Romanian authorities also conducted a program of Romanianization that sought to assimilate ethnic minorities throughout the country.
 The enforcement of this policy was especially pervasive in Bessarabia due to its highly diverse population, and resulted in the closure of minority educational and cultural institutions.